“What do you even DO all day??”

 3. Be Flexible

-This kind of ties into the previous two statements, but this is super important!
-You may not follow every single thing on your schedule every day and that is okay.
+This kind of ties into the previous two statements, but this is super important – you may not follow every single thing on your schedule every day, and that is okay.

 Remember, it’s a guideline, not a hard and fast rule.

-Our Sample Daily Schedule:
+My Sample Daily Stay At Home Mom Schedule: